bearkerb/tp/docs/UserGuide.md

 - `job d/Pipe leakage`<br>

 💡**Tip:**
-- Use consistent wording for similar issues (e.g., "Pipe leakage" vs "Leaking pipe") to make searching easier later.
+- Use consistent wording for similar issues (e.g., "Pipe leakage" vs "Leaking pipe") to make [finding](#3-2-4-finding-a-job-fjob) the job easier later on.
 - Add jobs as soon as issues are reported to keep tenant records up-to-date.
 <br>